michiel-jfx/nop/README.md

 mvn -Pandroid -X gluonfx:nativerun
 ```
 This should do the trick.

+## Build and run on your iPhone
+work in progress

 ## Information
 When you run the application from your laptop, you will see various information on your console.
 The project has all `System.out` statements on purpose to provide information on what's happening.
 For example: